robsonafsilva/notepad/_posts/2024-04-22-instalacao-zabbix-rocky-linux.md

 and allows the users to set only those passwords which are secure enough.
 Would you like to setup VALIDATE PASSWORD component?

-** se desejar configurar o MySQL para só acetar senhas complexas digite y ** ** recomendado em produção **
+** se desejar configurar o MySQL para só aceitar senhas complexas digite y ** ** recomendado em produção **
 Press y|Y for Yes, any other key for No: